 Commuters have access to the Commuter Lounge, located in Payson 217.
 This room is equipped with study space, refrigerator and microwave, and a bulletin board for coordinating ride-sharing.
 Commuters can also consider joining the Commuter Club.

-Located in Cook Hall Room 109, Advising & First Year Programs is here to assist you with questions about scheduling, placement and transfer credit.
+Located in Miller Campus Center 221, Advising & First Year Programs is here to assist you with questions about scheduling, placement and transfer credit.
 We are here to help you:

 - Learn about your responsibilities as a student.

 - Better understand SUNY Canton's advising and degree requirements.